jlhg/kobo-font-fix/README.md

-# KoboFix Font Processor
+# Kobo Font Fix

 ## Overview

-`kobofix.py` is a Python script designed to process TTF and OTF fonts for Kobo e-readers.
+`kobofix.py` is a Python script designed to process TTF fonts for Kobo e-readers.

 It generates a renamed font, fixes PANOSE information based on the filename, adjusts the baseline with the `font-line` utility, and adds a legacy `kern` table which allows the `kepub` engine for improved rendering of kerned pairs.